fcd/django-voting/docs/overview.rst

 confirm_vote_message
 ~~~~~~~~~~~~~~~~~~~~

-Intended for use in vote confirmatio templates, creates an appropriate
+Intended for use in vote confirmation templates, creates an appropriate
 message asking the user to confirm the given vote for the given object
 description.